iterative/dvc.org/content/docs/command-reference/fetch.md

   the workspace.
 Note that both options can be combined, for example using the `-aT` flag.

-- `--all-commits` - same as `-a` or `-T` above, but applies to _all_ Git commits as well as the workspace.
+- `--all-commits` - same as `-a` or `-T` above, but applies to _all_ your Git commits as well as the workspace.
 This downloads tracked data for the entire commit history of the project.

 - `-h`, `--help` - prints the usage/help message, and exit.